tomczyn/ellipse/README.md

 1. Create processor object with one of the extension functions on `ViewModel` or `CoroutineScope`:

 - `processor(...)`
-    - It's good to define `typealias` for processor with defined generics.
-If you'd need to send it as an argument in Composable function it'll make it more readable.
+    - It's good to define `typealias` for processor.
+So you won't have to write the generic types if you want to send it as an argument (for example to a Composable function).

 ```kotlin
 typelias RegisterProcessor = Processor<RegisterEvent, RegisterState, RegisterEffect>